jadecobra/python_tdd_exercises/source/exception handling.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Let us add exception handling to our program so it does not end when it encounters an exception but instead gives a message
+Let us add exception handling to the program so it does not end when it encounters an exception but instead gives a message

 * RED: make it fail